hasanali33/BudgetGuard/README.md

 - As a user, I want to be able to add to a budget
 - As a user, I want to be able to show all purchases in a budget
 - As a user, I want to be able to see total money spent in a budget
+- As a user, I want to be able to add a purchase to a certain budget
 - As a user, I want to be able to save my budgets to file
 - As a user, I want to be able to load my budgets from file